 So thanks to the shiksa for getting us off

 - Professional Butt-Kisser: Dan sucked up to anyone with any kind of authority, whether it be political, legal or even religious.

 - Original court clerk Lana (Karen Austin) and public defenders Liz (Paula Kelly) and Billie (Ellen Foley) had all come and gone by the end of the second season; their departures were unexplained.

 - Harry's girlfriend Margaret (Mary Cadorette) and Christine's husband Tony (Ray Abruzzo) had their departures explained; Margaret had to go into witness protection, while Christine and Tony divorced when they were unable to make their marriage work around their professional obligations.
 The fact that they had very little in common other than mutual sexual attraction didn't help either.

-- Race Against the Clock: On four separate occasions, Harry and his staff must get through an absurdly huge caseload by midnight.
+- Race Against the Clock: On four separate occasions, and for four different reaons, Harry and his staff must get through an absurdly huge caseload by midnight

 - Could actually be justified.
 Harry often spends more time than other judges would trying to get to the bottom of a problem, helping the involved parties come to a mutually agreeable solution/working through their issues, which slows down the courtroom, meaning cases can get built up to the point that they get dinged by their "managers" for having too much of a backlog, and have to work fast to clear it.